Our behaviour policy was most recently updated in July 2019 and can be viewed here.

 * to prevent damage to property

-If physical restraint is used to control a child then the headteacher must be immediately informed.
+If physical restraint is used to control a child then the Headteacher/Deputy must be immediately informed.
 All instances of restraint MUST be recorded in a pupil’s permanent file.

 When pupils are out of school and involved in any incidents where they are publicly identified as members of the school community, the Governing Body endorses the right of the school to respond to those behaviour issues in line with the school behaviour policy.
-This includes all aspects of ”cyber bullying” through text, social media and so on.
+This includes all aspects of ”cyber bullying” through text, social media etc.

 Right to search